-If you would like to be contacted about any future opportunities to apply, please get in touch.
+If you would like to be contacted when our next opportunity to apply opens, please get in touch with us at communityfund@hdcymru.co.uk

 If you’re unsure whether your organisation is within our region, you can check your address using Water UK’s postcode checker.

-Eligible charities and organisations can apply to be considered for a restricted grant of between £2,000 - £10,000 for 1 year to help them and our communities get through this very challenging time.
+Eligible charities and organisations can apply to be considered for a restricted core funding grant of £2,000-£10,000 for 1 year.

 What are core costs?